Retransmission Negotiation Support Article and FAQs

 - Today, we have a variety of ways to watch programming, but our video rules are still based on the old model of only one Pay TV provider.

 The “Big 4” networks are ABC, CBS, NBC and FOX.
 They provide programming, such as morning and nightly national news shows, some daytime dramas, prime time programming, and late night shows.
 The programming is then shown by their owned and operated (“O&O”) stations or their local affiliated stations, like Lilly Broadcasting (KITV) and Raycom (KHNL) here in Hawaii.

 Hawaiian Telcom wants to give our customers the programming they love.
 To do so, we either have to pay the increased fees networks demand for retransmission (which can adversely affect customers’ bills) or risk a network blackout.

 WHY SHOULDN’T CUSTOMERS SWITCH TO ANOTHER PAY TV PROVIDER?

 Any provider a customer switches to will face the same kind of blackout threats.
 In fact, the American Television Alliance reports that in the last five years, 80% of TV markets in the U.S. have experienced at least one local broadcast blackout.
-In Hawaii, customers of Oceanic Time Warner, Dish Network and DirecTV have experienced four (4) major dispute impasses during the past several years resulting in blackouts totaling nearly 50 days.
+In Hawaii, customers of Dish Network and DirecTV have experienced several major dispute impasses during the past years resulting in blackouts totaling over 6 full months.